freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-computer-basics/66ed8fb9f45ce3ece4053eac.md

 #### --text--

-A set of one or more web pages under one domain name is called a
+A set of one or more web pages under one domain name is called a:

 #### --distractors--